Selection mechanisms in front invasion: Introduction

 \subsection{The simplest example: existence, positivity, and stability}

 Kolmogorov, Petrovsky, and Piscounov~\cite{kpp} and, independently, Fisher~\cite{fisher} studied the equation

-where subscripts denote partial derivatives.
-In fact, it was proven in~\cite{kpp} that \emph{step-like initial conditions} of the specific form $u(0,x)=0$ for $x>0$ and $u(0,x)=1$ for $x<0$ propagate with speed $c_*=2$, stated for instance in the form that for all $x$,
+in the particular case where $ f(u)=u(1-u)$.
+Here subscripts denote partial derivatives.
+In fact, it was proven in~\cite{kpp} that \emph{step-like initial conditions} of the specific form $u(0,x)=0$ for $x>0$ and $u(0,x)=1$ for $x<0$ propagate with \emph{spreading speed} $c_*=2$, stated for instance in the form that for all $x$,